Swap out tuna for chickpeas in this mouthwatering vegan tuna salad sandwich. An easy & satisfying lunch that takes only minutes to make!

 Vegan tuna salad sandwiches are great when you’re late but need something quick to make on your way out the door.
 (For another easy lunch idea, vegan egg salad sandwiches are also divine!)

-That said, here is my favorite way to make vegan tuna salad.
-Feel free to tweak it and make it your own!
+That said, here is my favorite way to make vegan tuna salad!

 Vegan tuna salad sandwiches (Made with chickpeas!)